Preprocessor

 • Any function call and their parameters will be logged to the console

-• If an error occures, the patterns that were already placed in memory will not be deleted
+• If an error occurs, the patterns that were already placed in memory will not be deleted

 Last updated